Traditional Project Management Methodology – pmpdu2025 (0 credits)

 Project management methodology is a form of approaching a project, and is the specific way in which projects are completed through the process groups of Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
 The methodology chosen will depend on the industry as well as the project type.
 This course provides information about the traditional project management methodology.
-This course provides 4 professional development units in one, 4-hour workshop.
-The tuition for this course is $200.
+This course provides 4 professional development units in one 4-hour workshop.

 This non-credit course is 1 week.
-To enroll, speak with an Enrollment Advisor.
+To enroll, speak with an Enrollment Representative.

 Traditional Project Management Methodology